 Managing Complications of Alzheimer's Disease

-- Talk to their doctor about getting a flu shot for them each year.
+- Talk to his doctor about getting a flu shot each year.

 - A one-time pneumonia shot after age 65 is also a good idea.

 - Cranberry juice or capsules may help protect against urinary tract infections.